Cedilla: History

+The modern grapheme of the cedilla derives from medieval Gothic script or Visigothic script ꝣ.
+The use of this sign arose from the limitations of the Latin alphabet.
+Its name comes from Spanish and appeared in the 17th century, meaning "little z" (as c replaced z in Spanish before e).

+Under the letter c, the handwritten cedilla developed through three successive forms: a diacritic z, then a z with a cedilla (subscript and sometimes superscript), and finally the modern c with cedilla.
+By contrast, the evolution of the e caudata is considered unrelated to that of the cedilla.

 The tail originated in Spain as the bottom half of a miniature cursive z.
 The word cedilla is the diminutive of the Old Spanish name for this letter, ceda (zeta).
 Modern Spanish and isolationist Galician no longer use this diacritic, although it is used in Reintegrationist Galician, Portuguese, Catalan, Occitan, and French, which gives English the alternative spellings of cedille, from French "cédille", and the Portuguese form cedilha.
 An obsolete spelling of cedilla is cerilla.
 The earliest use in English cited by the Oxford English Dictionary is a 1599 Spanish-English dictionary and grammar.
 Chambers' Cyclopædia is cited for the printer-trade variant ceceril in use in 1738.
 Its use in English is not universal and applies to loan words from French and Portuguese such as façade, limaçon and cachaça (often typed facade, limacon and cachaca because of lack of ç keys on English-language keyboards).

 With the advent of typeface modernism, the calligraphic nature of the cedilla was thought somewhat jarring on sans-serif typefaces, and so some designers instead substituted a comma design, which could be made bolder and more compatible with the style of the text.
 (Note: Fonts with this design include Akzidenz-Grotesk and Helvetica, especially the Neue Haas Grotesk digitisation.)
 This reduces the visual distinction between the cedilla and the diacritical comma.

+In manuscripts

-C
+C with cedilla

-The most frequent character with cedilla is "ç" ("c" with cedilla, as in façade).
-It was first used for the sound of the voiceless alveolar affricate //ts// in old Spanish and stems from the letter ꝣ (the Visigothic form of the letter z), whose upper loop was lengthened and reinterpreted as a "c", whereas its lower loop became the diminished appendage, the cedilla.

-It represents the "soft" sound //s//, the voiceless alveolar sibilant, where a "c" would normally represent the "hard" sound //k// (before "a", "o", "u", or at the end of a word) in English and in certain Romance languages such as Catalan, Galician, French (where ç appears in the name of the language itself, français), Ligurian, Occitan, and Portuguese.
-In Occitan, Friulian, and Catalan, ç can also be found at the beginning of a word (Çubran, ço) or at the end (braç).

-It represents the voiceless postalveolar affricate //tʃ// (as in English "church") in Albanian, Azerbaijani, Crimean Tatar, Friulian, Kurdish, Tatar, Turkish (as in çiçek, çam, çekirdek, Çorum), and Turkmen.
-It is also sometimes used this way in Manx, to distinguish it from the velar fricative.

-In the International Phonetic Alphabet, ⟨ç⟩ represents the voiceless palatal fricative.

-S

-The character "ş" represents the voiceless postalveolar fricative //ʃ// (as in "show") in several languages, including many belonging to the Turkic languages, and included as a separate letter in their alphabets: